ENVI Committee Meeting

 Mr. Francis, I know the City of Windsor has been working with Parks Canada already on the process that was set in place by Parks Canada.
 Why is that not a good process?
 Why do you want to do it through Bill C-248, instead of following through on the process that you're working on currently?

-But that also included legislation, right?
-Moving forward with Bill C-248 removes all that ambiguity, and it moves us forward to where we all want to go without any ambiguity.
+C-248 removes all that ambiguity, and it moves us forward to where we all want to go without any ambiguity.
 Everyone knows what's going on, how it's going to play out and what it will look like for decades to come.

 Since we lost the connection and it came back, I will ask the same question.
 However, in listening to Chief Duckworth, I wondered whether the choice to go to the federal side would allow this co‑management with Chief Duckworth and her representatives.
 Would this not go faster—I get the sense that people want to proceed quickly to protect and expand this park—on the provincial or municipal side of things?